Post: 9 AI Strategies for Flight Risk Prediction and Talent Retention in 2026

 5. Use Sentiment Analysis on Pulse Survey and Communication Data

 Structured survey data tells you what employees are willing to say on the record.
-Sentiment analysis on open-ended pulse survey responses and — where ethically and legally permissible — internal communication platforms tells you what employees are actually feeling.
+Sentiment analysis on open-ended pulse survey responses — and, where ethically and legally permissible, internal communication platforms — surfaces what employees are actually feeling.

-• What sentiment models detect: Declining positivity scores over sequential pulse surveys, increased use of language associated with disengagement (“stuck,” “undervalued,” “no path”), and emotional tone shifts in team communication channels.
+• What sentiment models detect: Declining positivity scores over sequential pulse surveys, increased use of disengagement language (“stuck,” “undervalued,” “no path”), and emotional tone shifts in team communication channels.

 • Pulse survey design: Short (3–5 question), high-frequency (bi-weekly or monthly) pulse surveys outperform annual engagement surveys for sentiment modeling because they capture trend, not just snapshot.